nepenth/knowledge-base/README.md

 ### Devops <a name="devops"></a>
-The Devops category provides guidance on streamlining software development and deployment through topics such as continuous integration and delivery, infrastructure as code, containerization, and monitoring.
-This category covers a range of subtopics, including cloud platforms, orchestration, and logging, to help teams optimize their devops practices and tools.
+The Devops category provides guidance on streamlining development and operations processes through topics such as continuous integration and delivery, containerization, infrastructure as code, and monitoring.
+This category covers a range of subtopics, including cloud platforms, Kubernetes deployment, and orchestration, to help teams optimize their software delivery pipelines.
 *Subcategories: Ci Cd, Ci Cd, Infrastructure As Code, Containerization, Monitoring, Cloud Platforms, Ci Cd Pipeline, Cloud Platforms, Containerization, Helm Chart Deployment, Infrastructure As Code, Kubernetes Deployment, Logging, Monitoring, Orchestration*
 *Items: 16*